We want to hear about the wildlife you spot at the coast and at sea, especially marine turtles and jellyfish in UK and Irish waters.

 Your sightings contribute to marine research and are essential to monitor jellyfish populations around the UK.
 Jellyfish are important indicators of change in our seas and we use this data to monitor the health of the ocean.

 Report a marine turtle sighting

+We are interested in hearing about the marine turtles you spot around the UK.
 Your turtle sightings are used to gain valuable insights into the health of our ocean.

 Why report your sightings?

 Since 2003, citizen scientists have been reporting jellyfish and turtle sightings in UK waters.
 This provides our scientists with vital information to learn more about our ocean visitors and protect marine wildlife.